JsjRoboticsClassroom/signboard-test/README.md

 4. Open the project in IntelliJ,  and build it (&#8984;-F9).

-4. Invoke the provided run script to run the sample code.
+4. In your terminal window, invoke the provided run script to run the sample code.

    ```
    $ ./run